scrapy/scrapy/docs/experimental/loaders.rst

         return parsed_length

-Since it receives a ``loader_args`` the Expander will pass the currently active loader arguments when calling it.
+Since it receives a ``loader_args`` the Expander will pass the currently active Loader arguments when calling it.

-There are seveal ways to pass loader arguments:
+There are seveal ways to pass Loader arguments:

 1. Passing arguments on Loader declaration::

     class ProductLoader(Loader):
         length_exp = TreeExpander(parse_length, unit='cm')

 2. Passing arguments on Loader instantiation::